5afe/cpk-compound-tutorial/README.md

 Only available for Rinkeby network at this moment.

-App can be found live here: https://gnosis.github.io/cpk-compound-example/.
+The source code of the complete example app can be found [here](https://gnosis.github.io/cpk-compound-example/).

 ## Available Scripts